Indigenous languages

 What's new on our site

-This is our collection of links to Blackfoot folktales and traditional stories that can be read online.
-We have indexed our American Indian legends section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
+This is our index of Blackfoot folktales and traditional stories that can be read online.
+We have organized our American Indian legends section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
 In particular, though these legends come from the Blackfoot tribe, the traditional stories of related tribes like the Gros Ventre and Plains Cree are very similar.

 Old Man (also known by his Blackfoot name, Naapi, or spelling